ShayanAbedi/ShayanAbedi/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/shayanabd/)
 <br/>

-Hi, my name is Shayan Abedi.
-I am a Computer Science graduate from the University of New Brunswick.
-I'm proficient in JavaScript and have hands-on experience in React, CSS, Node JS, SQL, and MongoDB.
-I love to learn new technologies and building new applications.
-In my spare time, I usually work on my personal projects and look for new things to learn.
-Besides programming, I enjoy reading Medium stories, watching Tech Talks on YouTube, taking photos, and travelling to exciting places.
+Hello, I'm Shayan Abedi - a passionate computer science graduate from the University of New Brunswick.
+I have a strong skillset in various technologies, including JavaScript, React, CSS, Node JS, SQL, and MongoDB, and I thrive on building innovative applications that push the boundaries of what's possible.

+As a lifelong learner, I'm always exploring new technologies and pushing myself to stay ahead of the curve.
+In my free time, you can find me working on my personal projects, diving into Medium stories and Tech Talks on YouTube, capturing stunning photos, or traveling to exciting destinations.

+With a curious mind and a passion for programming, I'm excited to continue exploring new avenues and creating amazing software solutions.
+Feel free to explore my GitHub profile and join me on this exciting journey!
 <br/>
 <br/>
 <span>📫 Contact me: <a href="mailto:shayanabedi.dev@gmail.com">shayanabedi.dev@gmail.com</a></div>